xil-se/SX1257-PMOD/README.md

 # SX1257 PMOD

-This is a PMOD built around the SX1257 tranceiver.
+This is a PMOD built around the SX1257 transceiver.
 It uses an I2C-SPI bridge (SC18IS602B) since only 8 io pins are used.

 RevA Pin-out:
 - 1: I2C SCL